Table 6.38 — EEs for EAs whose label begins with C

 TVX A thickened version of <<<VX>>>, making it more of an inhalation hazard; TVX.
 41

-TYPE_III_IR A micropulverized metal compound used as an infrared sensor obscurant.
+TYPE_III_INFRARED A micropulverized metal compound used as an infrared sensor obscurant; type III infrared.
 42

 VE O-Ethyl-S-[2-(diethylamino)ethyl] ethylphosphonothioate, a nerve agent which is used to cause casualties; VE.
 43